 After having been a year in South America, I started this journey on climate change in South-East Asia in Thailand, travelled to Malaysia, got off the continent to the Philippines and landed back in Cambodia to travel up North to Laos and head South again to Indonesia, on my way to Australia and New Zealand.

-So, it is time to make up a balance, to connect the dots and look back.
+So, it is time to make up a balance, to connect the dots and look back and forward.
 What have I been looking into?
 What am I overlooking and what am I looking forward to?
 Here are my 10 take-aways on this project.

 - Climate change is everywhere.

-If you would look back now at your childhood and try to remember the weather – for instance the memories of me cycling home with frozen hands in winter because temperatures dropped below 15 degrees under zero are still very vivid, whereas nowadays the temperature never drops below -15 degrees Celsius anymore at all.
-Moreover, I can remember us making snowmen, which I haven’t heard of the last couple of years.
+If you would look back now at your childhood and try to remember the weather – for instance my memories of cycling home with frozen hands in winter because temperatures dropped below 15 degrees below zero are still very vivid, whereas nowadays the temperature never drops below -15 degrees Celsius anymore at all.
+Moreover, I can remember how we made snowmen, which I haven’t heard of the last couple of years.
 I remember August or July being a month full of rain; if august was dry, July would be the rainy month and vice versa.
 Whereas, at the moment of writing – May – my country experiences severe droughts as it did last summer and the summer before.
 They are even talking about cutting off water supply.
-Imagine, in a country that is known as being a rainy country.
-And yet I am talking about a little, manageable country with only 10 million inhabitants.
+Imagine, in a country that is known for its rain.
+And yet I am talking about a small, manageable country with only 10 million inhabitants.
 Imagine how the story would go in larger countries with even less natural rainfall and other complicating factors?

 (Forest fires due to slash and burn strategies in Laos)